gpt-engineer-org/gptengineer.app/README.md

 The open source project gpt-engineer is governed by a board that consists of its code contributors and is by default separate from gptengineer.app.

 ## Join us?
 Interested in building the software that builds software together?
-Drop a line [here](https://antonosika.typeform.com/to/nHtqKmJD) or email anton.osika@gmail.com.
+Drop a line [here](https://antonosika.typeform.com/to/nHtqKmJD) or get a warm intro to Anton.

 ## What's next